-To ensure ongoing and timely discussion of the student's progress after they reach ABD status, the Advisory Committee Chair should work with the student to convene a meeting approximately annually beginning in the third year; i.e. ABD meetings should occur in the 5th, 7th and 9th semesters.
+To ensure ongoing and timely discussion of the student's progress after they reach ABD status, the Advisory Committee Chair should work with the student to convene a meeting approximately annually beginning in the first semester a student is ABD (i.e. ABD meetings should occur in the 6th, 8th and 10th semesters.
 The goals of the meeting (in most cases, though it may vary with the student's research group) are to: